CMSgov/ab2d-website/support.md

 {% capture a1AccordionContent %}
 <p>
-Active, stand-alone Medicare Prescription Drug Plan (PDP) sponsors are eligible to use the AB2D API.
+Only active, stand-alone Medicare Prescription Drug Plan (PDP) sponsors are eligible to use the AB2D API.
 This excludes PACE and MAPD.
+PDP sponsors, also known as Part D sponsors, are private insurers that provide prescription drug benefits to Medicare enrollees.
 </p>
 {% endcapture %}